 “You’re all the same!
 Softly treading around the Galaxy.
 Afraid to offend any species.
 Trying to keep your precious Union together even when wars break out.
 We’re Tuhingan, we run when there is trouble.
 We barely have the technology to survive, let alone fight.
 But you, you guys, you could do whatever the hell you want.
 Why don’t you?”

 I could see that Opifex had just let out a lot of frustration about the Galactic Union and I could see that it had caught Caroline off guard.
-She stood there stunned for a moment before responding.
+She stood there, stunned for a moment, before responding.
 Desperately changing the subject.
 “Your new Companion can talk to you about this!”
-Opifex didn’t seem pleased at the statement.
+Opifex didn’t seem pleased with the statement.
 He made another clicking sound and then rolled over.
 An awkward silence once again filled the room.
 Caroline smiled down at me.
 “I’ll see you tomorrow, James.
 I should get going now.”
-I smiled back and told her goodnight and hoped she slept well.
-After which I closed my eyes to get some rest myself.
+We bid each other goodnight, and I couldn’t help but smile at the sight of her.
+After she left, I closed my eyes to get some rest myself.

 Ohh I do love my feedback, how can I improve?